elyra-ai/examples/pipelines/hello_world/README.md

     ![Configure environment variables](doc/images/configure_environment_variables.png)

-    If the notebook generates files that other notebooks require access to, specify them as _Output Files_.
-This setting is ignored if you are running a pipeline locally because all notebooks have access to the same shared file system.
-However, it is considered good practise to declare these files to make the pipeline also runnable in environments where notebooks are executed in isoluation from each other.
+    If a notebook or script generates files that other notebooks or scripts require access to, specify them as _Output Files_.
+This setting is ignored if you are running a pipeline locally because all notebooks or scripts in a pipeline have access to the same shared file system.
+However, it is considered good practise to declare these files to make the pipeline also runnable in environments where notebooks or scripts are executed in isoluation from each other.

-1. The notebook generates output file `data/noaa-weather-data-jfk-airport/jfk_weather.csv`, which other notebooks in this pipeline process.
+1.  `load_data` generates output file `data/noaa-weather-data-jfk-airport/jfk_weather.csv`, which other notebooks in this pipeline process.

     ![Configure output files](doc/images/configure_output_files.png)

-    > It is considered good pratice to specify paths that are relative to the notebook location.
+    > It is considered good pratice to specify paths that are relative to the notebook or script location.

 1. Select the `load_data` node and attach a comment to it.